Socially Responsible Investing Portfolio Strategy Disclosure

 The socially responsible ETFs in Betterment’s SRI portfolio are typically less liquid than ETFs that track comparable asset classes.
 This means that it is generally more difficult to buy and sell a socially responsible ETF without affecting its price, relative to a comparable broad market ETF.
 As a result, there may be increased trading costs to enter or exit positions in the socially responsible ETFs in which the SRI portfolio invests relative to comparable broad market ETFs.
 This also may result in wider discrepancies between the market price of the ETF and the price of its underlying basket of stocks than for comparable broad market ETFs, particularly during times of market stress.

 Investors in Betterment’s SRI portfolio will incur additional fund costs compared to investors in Betterment’s core portfolio because the socially responsible ETFs in Betterment’s SRI portfolio have higher expense ratios than the expense ratios for comparable broad market ETFs.
-The specific fees for each ETF in the SRI portfolio are listed in the ETF’s prospectus, which are available on the portfolio tab in your account.
+The specific fees for each ETF in the SRI portfolio are listed in the ETF’s prospectus, which are available through the Holdings tab in your account.
 Because these increased fees are associated with the stock allocation in Betterment’s SRI portfolio, a higher stock allocation in an SRI portfolio will result in higher fund costs relative to an investor with the same allocation using Betterment’s core portfolio.

-Investments in socially responsible ETFs are subject to the risk that because social criteria exclude securities of certain issuers for non-financial reasons, investors may forego some market opportunities available to those who do not use these criteria.
+Investments in socially responsible ETFs are subject to the risk that because social responsibility criteria exclude securities of certain issuers for non-financial reasons, investors may forego some market opportunities available to those who do not use these criteria.